pisdronio/digilog-spec/VISION.md

 ### Form 2 — The Digilog Disc (the spinning record)

 A circular printed disc that spins on a turntable.
-A phone camera mounted above reads the dots as they pass.
+A phone camera mounted above reads the dots as they rotate past.
-The music plays continuously as the disc rotates.
+The music plays continuously as the disc spins.

 This is vinyl — but printed.
 Open.
 Reproducible.
+Scratchable.

+The rotation IS time.
+The disc does not contain a song — the disc IS a song, frozen in space, set free by spinning.

+A DJ can scratch a Digilog disc.
+Forward — music plays.
+Backwards — music reverses.
+Slow — audio slows and pitches down.
+Fast — audio speeds up.
+The physical manipulation of the disc is direct manipulation of the audio timeline.

 The disc has concentric data rings, like vinyl grooves:
 - Outer ring — highest quality, densest dots, best camera needed
 - Middle ring — mid quality, readable on any modern phone
 - Inner ring — core layer, always readable, survives everything

-The needle drops on the outer ring for best quality.
-A worn disc, a cheap camera, a scratched print — falls back to the inner ring.
+A worn disc, a scratched print, a cheap camera — falls back inward.
 You hear what the physical object can give you.
 Exactly like vinyl.

 A 3D-printed phone rig mounts above the turntable at a fixed angle and distance.